 "There be two kinds of the people whom the Papists term Huguenots; that is to say, Huguenots of religion and Huguenots of state.
-The one of these, perceiving that the Cardinal works to ruin them and their own peculiar force being not sufficient to withstand his malice, having shown appearance that they will join with the other, who seeing themselves excluded from a government, and those of Guise to be first to usurp the who authority, presently practise a firm faction and league betwee themselves, either part promising to support the other."
+The one of these, perceiving that the Cardinal works to ruin them and their own peculiar force being not sufficient to withstand his malice, having shown appearance that they will

-Saulnier, 28, Arch.
-Mod., 9 May, 1508.
-Duchess of Nemours was sister of Duke to whom dispatch was sent.
+1Saulnier, 28, Arch.
+Mod., 9 May, 1568.
+Duchess of Nemours was sister of Duke to whom dispatch was sent. join with the other, who seeing themselves excluded from all government, and those of Guise to be first to usurp the whole authority, presently practise a firm faction and league between themselves, either part promising to support the other."1

-The head of the forming Party of Politiques was th Marshal Montmorency.
-This eldest son of the old Con stable had never approved his father's joining with th Guise in the Triumvirate against his nephews, the Châti lons; and indeed the Constable had been driven into the unnatural alliance only by zeal for his religion and only fo a short time.
-One recorded utterance of his was distinctl prophetic of the Politique attitude his sons were now taking In 1565 when the Nuncio demanded that his red ha and his benefices should be taken from Cardinal Châtillor the Constable said, "I am a Catholic, but if the Pope an his ministers go about again to trouble the realm, my swor shall be Huguenot."
+The head of the forming Party of Politiques was the Marshal Montmorency.
+This eldest son of the old Constable had never approved his father's joining with the Guise in the Triumvirate against his nephews, the Châtillons; and indeed the Constable had been driven into that unnatural alliance only by zeal for his religion and only for a short time.
+One recorded utterance of his was distinctly prophetic of the Politique attitude his sons were now taking.
+In 1565 when the Nuncio demanded that his red hat and his benefices should be taken from Cardinal Châtillon. the Constable said, "I am a Catholic, but if the Pope and his ministers go about again to trouble the realm, my sword shall be Huguenot."2

-Marshal Montmorency now revived in a different forn an ancient project of the Huguenot Party to unite th houses of Valois and Tudor.
-In 1563 Condé had propose to Queen Elizabeth to marry the King, in spite of the fac that he was thirteen and the Queen thirty.
-Montmorenc now secretly proposed to the English Ambassador that, i order to break up the influence of the Cardinal of Lorrain with the young Duke of Anjou, it would be well for th Queen of England "not to take in ill part an overture of treaty of marriage proposed between her and the Duke.
-The Ambassador commented, "though the Queen neve meant that the same should take place, yet he thinks the would thereof arise great commodity, because Montmorenc could thereby in such sort creep into credit with Anjou, a in the end, to work the Cardinal of Lorraine out of favor."

-Nothing came of this suggestion at the time, and, just a this juncture, the house of Guise won its long lawsuit wit the house of Montmorency over the County of Dammartin which had been running for eight years.
-The old quarrel between the two houses, which dated back to the time of Francis I, reached, therefore, the greatest pitch of intensity and the Venetian Ambassador, even in the face of the Huguenot peril, could write that "it is now become a great danger to the King and the kingdom."
+Marshal Montmorency now revived in a different form an ancient project of the Huguenot Party to unite the houses of Valois and Tudor.
+In 1563 Condé had proposed to Queen Elizabeth to marry the King, in spite of the fact that he was thirteen and the Queen thirty.
+Montmorency now secretly proposed to the English Ambassador that, in order to break up the influence of the Cardinal of Lorraine with the young Duke of Anjou, it would be well for the Queen of England "not to take in ill part an overture of a treaty of marriage proposed between her and the Duke."
+The Ambassador commented, "though the Queen never meant that the same should take place, yet he thinks there would thereof arise great commodity, because Montmorency could thereby in such sort creep into credit with Anjou. as, in the end, to work the Cardinal of Lorraine out of favor."8 the house of Montmorency over the County of Dammartin which had been running for eight years.
+The old quarrel between the two houses, which dated back to the time of Francis I, reached, therefore, the greatest pitch of intensity and the Venetian Ambassador, even in the face of the Huguenot peril, could write that "it is now become a great danger to the King and the kingdom."1